If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

 Although piercing a child’s ears considers to be socially acceptable, it doesn’t always mean it’s safe.
 In fact, many medical practitioners advise parents to learn the potential risks.

 The risks of piercing an infant’s ears can include:

 - Embedded jewelry backings

 - Allergic reactions

 What You Should Consider Before Getting A Tattoo

 Whether you’re a minor or an informed adult, there are many things you’ll need to consider before getting a tattoo.

 Remember: although there are options to remove your tattoo, getting one will permanently change the appearance of your body.
 It’s not a decision to be taken lightly!

-Not only can getting a lousy tattoo impact your self-esteem, but if it’s not done by a professional, you run the risk of allergic reactions, skin bumps, infections, and more.
+Not only can getting a lousy tattoo impact your self-esteem, but if it’s not a work by a professional, you run the risk of allergic reactions, skin bumps, infections, and more.

-To avoid getting a tattoo you’ll regret, here’s a quick list of the most important things you should consider before getting inked.
+Furthermore, to avoid getting a tattoo you’ll regret, here’s a quick list of the most important things you should consider before getting ink in your body.